HMSConnect/hms-sdk/docs/introduction/project_structure.md

 │   │   ├── widget            # Stateful components which are ready to use
 │   │   |   ├── ...
 │   │   |   └── [COMPONENT_NAME].js
-│   │   ├── standards         # Stateless components to support :
+│   │   ├── standards         # Stateless components or parser to support :
 │   │   |   ├── smart_fhir    # - JSON data object in SmartFHIR standard
 │   │   |   |   ├── ...
 │   │   |   |   └── [COMPONENT_NAME].js